Global maritime hub

 World's Premier Global Hub Port

 Singapore is a premier global hub port with more than 130,000 vessel calls annually.
 In 2025, Singapore’s annual vessel arrival tonnage reached a new record high of 3.22 billion Gross Tonnage, comprising various shipping segments, including bulk carriers, containers, and tankers.
-Singapore is also the busiest container transhipment hub in the world.
-Total container throughput crossed the 40 million twenty-foot equivalent units (TEUs) mark in 2025, achieving a record of 41.66 million TEUs.
+Singapore is also the world’s busiest container transhipment hub in.
+Total container throughput crossed the 40 million twenty-foot equivalent units (TEUs) mark in 2025, achieving a record of 44.66 million TEUs.

 Singapore is also the top bunkering port in the world.
-Sitting at the centre of trade routes and connected to more than 600 ports globally, it offer businesses and shipping lines seamless global trade connectivity, as well as a breadth and range of maritime services that few can match, including bunkering, pilotage, towage, fresh water supply, crew changes and ship supplies.
+Sitting at the centre of trade routes and connected to more than 600 ports globally, it offers businesses and shipping lines seamless global trade connectivity, as well as a breadth and range of maritime services that few can match, including bunkering, pilotage, towage, fresh water supply, crew changes, and ship supplies.

 Leading International Maritime Centre